nikkutuzov/CPP_education/algorithms/README.md

-#Collection of some algorithms with realisation on c++
+#Collection of some algorithms with realisation on c/c++